 - Making the project smaller.
-Trim that bathroom addition from 100 sq. ft. to 80 sq. ft.
+Trim that bathroom addition from 100 square feet to 80 square feet.

 - Buy it yourself.
 You’ll save up to 20% on your project costs if you buy materials and appliances yourself.
 Be sure to coordinate your BIY efforts with your contractor.